late4ever/Mistia-Labs/Mistia-Nexus/nginx-proxy/README.md

 # Nginx Proxy Manager Setup Guide

+**Note:** The default and recommended reverse proxy for this project is Caddy.
+This guide is for reference only, should you choose to run the `npm` profile instead.
+The setup process for Caddy is fully automated.

 This document details the step-by-step process for configuring Nginx Proxy Manager (NPM) after it has been deployed via Docker.

 The primary goal is to obtain a valid wildcard SSL certificate and use it to create secure, user-friendly URLs for your other homelab services.